 Around 200 students come from a wide area of the district, served by nine buses.
-The majority of students move directly from the Foster Kindergarten and then on to South Gippsland Secondary College in Year 7.
+The majority of students move directly from the Foster Kindergarten and then on to Foster Secondary College in Year 7.

 Most parents are working parents and are based locally in farming, service, medical, professional or tourism services.